 Acquired immunity is the resistance of the body to new pathogens or that have infected the body before, If the second line of defence failed in getting rid of the foreign body, the body will use the acquired immunity ( third line of defence ), The third line of defence is represented by lymphocytes that respond to pathogens by a series of specific defence mechanisms that resist the pathogen, and these defence mechanisms are called the immune response.

-Immune response is a series of specific defence mechanisms that done by the lymphocytes to resist the pathogen, The acquired immunity is done through two separated mechanisms that are actually interconnected with each other, which are:
+The immune response is a series of specific defence mechanisms that done by the lymphocytes to resist the pathogen, The acquired immunity is done through two separated mechanisms that are interconnected with each other, which are:

 - Humoral or antibody-mediated immunity.